Are you ready to get your child the help they need?

 You or your child has been discriminated against, bullying/harassed, intimidated or retaliated against by other students or District personnel.
 Bullying or harassment can include verbal and/or physical abuse.

-Your child has been removed from school, told not to return to school, without due process and no clear path for return.
+You removed your child from school, or your child has been removed from school, or told not to return to school, no clear path for return, or your child is on home instruction at your request or District request.

-You have been required to get a mental health (psychiatric) clearance for your child, or you've been forced to pay for the mental health clearance, your child has been refused to allow to return to school after being cleared, or you child has been placed on home instruction.
+You have been required to get a mental health (psychiatric) clearance for your child, you've been forced to pay for the mental health clearance, your child has been refused to allow to return to school after being cleared.

-Home Instruction was not provided or refused, not provided for all subjects and related services in a 504 plan or IEP, is being provided less than 10 hours/week, does not include related services in their IEP like speech/O-T/P-T/counseling/ABA, does not include a proper Home Instruction Plan (IPP), is not being provided by special education teachers for areas designated by the IEP, or didn't start within 5 days of the school receiving a home instruction request signed by an MD or an IEP with designating home instruction.
+Home Instruction was not provided or refused, not provided for all subjects and related services in a IEP, is being provided less than 10 hours/week, does not include related services in their IEP like speech/O-T/P-T/counseling/ABA, does not include a proper Home Instruction Plan (IPP), is not being provided by special education teachers for areas designated by the IEP, or didn't start within 5 days of the school receiving a home instruction request signed by an MD or an IEP designating home instruction, or you were issued an IEP changing the placement to Home Instruction.

 Your child has had unexcused absences for 10 or more days in a school year, not including vacation.

-You have had a truancy threatened or filed by the school against you or your child.
+You have had truancy threatened or filed by the school against you or your child.

 Your child is being excessively restrained, secluded, or is coming home with bruises or unexplained physical injuries.